 What is the model’s approach to providing home visiting services?

-Home visits take place twice per week during two 23-week cycles, for a minimum of 46 weeks (92 visits total).
-Services are provided to children between the ages of 16 months and 4 years old.
+Home visits take place twice per week for a minimum of 46 weeks (92 visits total).
+ParentChild+ works with families when their children are between the ages of 16 months and 4 years old.
 Children typically enter the program at 2 years old and exit as they transition to pre-K or a Head Start center-based program.

 ParentChild+’s service population includes the following: